Cheryl Johnson

 Now that I’m retired from teaching, when someone asks, what do you do?
 I answer, Write, as a spiritual practice.
 The reaction is usually, Oh, you’re a writer then.
 Yes and no. I don’t write for tenure now, or my name in lights.
 I contemplate world and word, waiting for a spark to light and invite the experience of awakening.
 For me, writing seeks to engage a deeper current in life, not just the horizontal hubbub, but a vertical exchange that informs it even when the ember seems buried deep in ashes.
 I seek to honor the mystery of Creation, its brokenness and its beauty.

-I’ve taken retreats at Spirit Center; volunteered at the Monastery, offering Art and Journaling; co-facilitated The Creative Word and online retreats and co-edited Come to the Table: Recipes for Loving and Serving.
-I’m a novice in the Oblate program at St Gertrude’s and walker of Monastery Hill.
+I’ve taken retreats at Spirit Center; volunteered at the Monastery, offering Art and Journaling; lived a month-long artist-in-residence at the Monastery (September 2022); co-facilitated The Creative Word and several online retreats; co-edited Come to the Table: Recipes for Loving and Serving; and recently published my spiritual memoir, From the Country of Home: A Remembrance (hybridmemoir.com ).
+I’m an Oblate of the Center for Benedictine Life at the Monastery of St Gertrude and on the Oblate Newsletter Team.